gwierzchowski/datconv/docs/source/api.rst

         Those arguments will replace $1, $2, ... markers in conf_file according to their position in command line: i.e. $1 will be replaced by first argument that do not begin with --, etc. or
-    datconv --default
+    datconv --default[-raw]
-    which prints path to and contents of default configuration file.
+    which prints path to and contents of default configuration file;
+    if post-fix -raw is used configuration file is printed as it is (without parsing).

     or
     datconv --version